6 Agent Mistakes That Can Hurt a Deal

 Make it a point to listen to your clients attentively and take their needs and wants seriously — when touring a home, when negotiating, and every step of the way.
 It’s mutual relationships like these that will win you those referrals and great Yelp ratings once the deal is done.

 Buyers already feel a lot of pressure.
 After all, they’re deciding how to spend hundreds of thousands of dollars, as well as where they’ll raise their kids.
 Don’t add more by being too pushy or asking them to rush a decision.
 Sometimes a new agent will push a potential buyer too hard and lose the sale.
 Give buyers space to think (maybe even step out of the home for a few minutes when touring it), and be careful about sharing your opinions about a property too much.
 While buyers certainly want your expertise, comments on the color of the carpet or the dated chandelier probably aren’t welcome.

 6. Taking on too much.

-If you have 10 clients and already struggling to fit showings into your schedule, don’t make this common agent mistake and take on another buyer just for the money.
+If you have 10 clients and are already struggling to fit showings into your schedule, don’t make this common mistake and take on another buyer just for the money.
 That’s how things fall through the cracks — and deals end up failing.
 With that many clients, you could miss an offer deadline or forget to do some other time-sensitive task, effectively ending the deal in its tracks.

 If you’re contacted by new potential clients, make extra sure you have the time and bandwidth before you take them on, and don’t overextend yourself.
 (Even if it doesn’t kill your deal, your buyers can tell if you’re too busy, and it will probably reflect in your reviews and ratings, too.)